TickTeam/guide-tt/ios_app/8_how_to_add_comment_to_a_task.md

 ### How to add comment to a task?
-1.Open TickTick on your iOS device and select a task that you would like to comment on.
+1. Open TickTick on your iOS device and select a task that you would like to comment on.

-2.Tap the option menu in the upper-right corner, then tap "Comment".
+2. Tap the option menu in the upper-right corner, then tap "Comment".

 If it is a shared task, all recipients can view and leave comment to this task.